A creative approach to teaching and learning

 Jennifer Donovan: Pedagogy – Level I

-Kelly Whisinnand: Recorder – Level I, Level III
+Kelly Whisinnand: Movement and Recorder – Levels I and III

 Kelly Whisinnand teaches at Reeder Elementary School in Omaha, Nebraska.
 She teaches preschool through fifth-grade students and conducts the fourth- and fifth-grade choir.
 She also directs the seventh- and eighth-grade show choirs at Beadle Middle School.
 Kelly has served as treasurer for the Great Plains Orff Chapter and is currently serving on the AOSA National Board of Trustees.
 She received her Orff Schulwerk Certification from the University of Nebraska-Lincoln and Southern Methodist University.
 She apprenticed with Sarah Richardson to become a movement instructor and with Julie Blakeslee to become a recorder instructor.
 Kelly presented at the 2016 AOSA National Conference in Atlantic City and the 2019 AOSA National Conference in Salt Lake City

-Greg Gooden: Course Director – Level I, Level III
+Greg Gooden: Course Director – Levels I and III